 I was 4 years old when I went to kindie and I remember those nasty butterflies pinching my stomach.
 I cried my life out to the point that supervisors asked my brother to leave his class to look after me until it was time to go back at home where my mother would greet us with hot pots of winter stews of meatballs with potatoes or braised beef with green peas; all simmered with homemade tomato broth, to keep us well fed and warm.

-She was always either cooking or knitting for us, and it was utterly annoying every time I got interrupted from playing so she could take measurement of the “under construction” blouse against my own body, little I knew back then that her intentions were to keep me warm with authentic woollen rather than fabricated polyester.
+She was always either cooking or knitting, and i used to find it utterly annoying every time I got interrupted from playing so she could take measurement of the “under construction” blouse against my own body, little I knew back then that her intentions were to keep me warm with authentic woollen rather than fabricated cheap “made in China” polyester.

 In Summer; I watched my mom preparing the winter pantry through bottling tomato sauce and fruit jams; particularly apricot and figs that she bathed under the sun for days; preserving stuffed eggplants and olives in olive oil; pickling wild cucumbers in brine; and drying mint leaves in every room in the house. (excluding the toilet, if you are wondering)

-In winter, I watched my mom preparing summer refreshments of lemonade, rose water, blackberry, and grape molasses to keep us distracted from commercial ice creams and bubbly sodas; which by the way never worked. you see? there was this bar by the pool within a resort where we used to spend summer, and I had thin arms that were long enough to slide inside the poorly locked fridge and collect ice creams for my brother, cousins and myself, every night after their closure.
-I didn’t feel any guilt though no one told me that what I was doing was wrong.
-I was too young and believed in Plato’s republic.
+In winter, I watched my mom preparing summer refreshments of lemonade, rose water, blackberry, and grape molasses to keep us distracted from commercial ice creams and bubbly sodas; which by the way never worked. you see? there was this bar by the pool within a resort where we used to spend summer, and I had thin arms that were long enough to slide inside the locked fridge and collect ice creams for my brother, cousins and myself, every night after the closure of the bar.
+I didn’t feel any guilt though no one told me that what I was doing was wrong and I was a 5 stars young thief who believed in Plato’s fair-y republic.

 I was 18 when I moved to Beirut to study.
-For my mother, it was like I was joining the army!
+For my mother, it meant I was joing the French revolution.
 We went a convoy of three cars loaded with tupperwares, blankets and my cat.
-And every night, my mother would call to have the same conversation that I started to believe she swallowed a radio:
+And every night, my mother would call to rehearse the same conversation that I started to believe she swallowed a radio:

 – Are you hungry? if you are, eat!